Krata4/icloud/README.md

 # icloud script
-icloud script which is using pyicloud
+Script for getting data from icloud.
+This script is using pyicloud.
+This is layer for integration to openhab only.

 ## Installation and setup steps
 1) Install library - [pyicloud](https://github.com/picklepete/pyicloud) pip install pyicloud - on the openhab server